Hurricane (American band): Increasing popularity

 In 1989, Sarzo left the group and was replaced by ex-Lion guitarist, Doug Aldrich.
-This lineup recorded the album Slave to the Thrill, which was released in 1990.
+This lineup recorded the album Slave to the Thrill, which was released on 28 March 1990.
 While AllMusic described the record as the band's most "focused" album, it did not sell as well as its predecessor.
 The album's relative lack of success could be attributed to changing musical climates.
 Shortly after the release of this album, Aldrich moved on to Bad Moon Rising and the rest of the group disbanded.

 Aftermath

 In 1991, Schellen wrote, recorded and toured extensively with both Unruly Child and Sircle of Silence, while Hansen did a considerable amount of session work.
 Schellen suggested that Hansen help with the recording of Unruly Child's second release, and shortly after they agreed to resurrect Hurricane.
-English-born blues guitarist Sean Manning (former bandmate and Kevin Dubrow/Quiet Riot guitarist) (guitar) and Larry Antonino (bass) rounded out the new version of the band, who released Liquifury.
+English-born blues guitarist Sean Manning (former bandmate and Kevin Dubrow/Quiet Riot guitarist) and bassist Larry Antonino (bass) rounded out the new version of the band, who released Liquifury.
 Guitarists Carlos Villalobos and Randall Strom also appear as session musicians on this album, performing on one track apiece.
 Villalobos also co-wrote the track on which he performs.
 In the late 1990s, Schellen began a continuing collaboration with Billy Sherwood, encompassing World Trade, Conspiracy (with Chris Squire of Yes) and CIRCA:.
-Schellen joined the progressive pop band Asia in 2005.
-He now tours with Yes.
+Schellen joined the progressive rock band Asia in 2005.
+He is now a member of Yes.

 Hansen joined Foreigner, and Aldrich is currently in the Las Vegas production Raiding The Rock Vault.

 Manning went on to form The Exiles with three other English expatriates, original Bonham vocalist Paul Rafferty, bassist Paul Stanley, and drummer Terry Muscall.
 The band split up in the mid 1990s but a collection of demos, in part co-produced by Pat Benatar guitarist Neil Giraldo, surfaced in 1996 as Sean Manning & Paul Raffery's The Exiles (Indivision/SDM), with additional musical contributions by Giraldo, longtime Benatar drummer Myron Grombacher, Greg D'Angelo, and Richard Baker, among others.

 In 2010, Robert Sarzo and Tony Cavazo, founding members, reunited and recruited singer Andrew Freeman and drummer Mike Hansen.
 They announced a tour and a CD in 2011.

 In 2013, it was announced that Sarzo would be named the new lead guitarist of Geoff Tate's version of Queensrÿche.

 Hurricane was the opening act on the 2014 tour with Tate's Queensrÿche.
 Sarzo played with both the opening and headlining acts on the entire tour.
 Singer Jason Ames handled lead vocal duties on the tour.

+On July 21, 2023, the band announced their new album, Reconnected, which was released on August 25.

+On October 27, 2023, longtime guitarist Robert Sarzo announced his departure from the group.
+Later in early November Carlos Cavazo was announced as his replacement.

+In October 2023 it was announced that Hurricane would perform at Firefest Festival (10 Years After) to be held in the UK at Manchester Academy on 11th-13th October 2024.
+The band headlined on the Sunday night.